bevyengine/bevy-website/content/learn/book/control-flow/events.md

 <!-- TBW -->

 While Systems are great for running logic at scheduled updates, many features need to be reactive, not scheduled.
-Picking up an item, performing an attack, or even hovering the mouse over an object are all actions that wouldn't work very well if they *had* to run on every schedule update.
+Picking up an item, performing an attack, or even hovering the cursor over an object are all actions that wouldn't work very well if they *had* to run on every schedule update.
 Instead of a System, we can use **Events** to activate some logic or functionality at a specific time or in response to something occurring.

 There are three required parts when using an Event: a **Trigger**, an **Observer**, and the `Event` itself.

 - A **Trigger** is the condition that will determine when an `Event` will happen in the `World`.
 - The Entities that will react to our `Event` are known as **Observers**.
 These Entities "observe" the `World` and will run some functionality in response to our `Event`.
-- Finally, the `Event` is a Rust type that implements the `Event` trait.
+- Finally, the `Event` is a Rust type that implements the [`Event`] trait.

 A basic use of an `Event` would something like this: